 How does it work?

 When a user enters a store, signals are exchanged between locating devices, the smartphone app and cloud services, allowing the user, if they wish, to be identified and greeted personally.
-The mobile check-in is immediate if the app is open, or the app is woken up if in the background or terminated to send the user a notification.
+The mobile check-in is immediate if the app is open, or the app is woken up if in the background or terminated to send the user a push notification.